Bad Girls (Buffy the Vampire Slayer): Plot

-While out patrolling, Buffy and Faith kill a vampire that was armed with swords, one short and one long.
-The next day in the school library, Buffy's supercilious new watcher, Wesley, identifies the swords as belonging to a cult of swordsman vampires, who were once led by a demon named Balthazar.
-Wesley instructs Buffy to retrieve an amulet that belonged to Balthazar, who he believes to be dead.
+While out patrolling, Buffy and Faith kill a vampire who was armed with swords, one short and one long.
+The next day in the school library, Buffy's supercilious new Watcher, Wesley Wyndam-Pryce, identifies the swords as belonging to a cult of swordsman vampires, who were once led by a demon named Balthazar.
+Wesley instructs Buffy to retrieve an amulet that belonged to Balthazar, whom he believes to be dead.

-That night, Buffy finds the amulet but a group of Balthazar's vampires arrive before she can take it.
+That night Buffy finds the amulet, but a group of Balthazar's vampires arrive before she can take it.
 Faith impulsively jumps into the vampire nest and is joined in the fight by Buffy, who finds the amulet.
 After handing it over to Wesley, Buffy leaves to take a school test.
 She repeatedly tries to tell Willow and Xander about the previous night and notices Xander twitch whenever she mentions Faith's name.
-Faith shows up at the window and she and Buffy leave to destroy another vampire nest.
-Exhilarated, the two go dancing at the Bronze where Buffy meets up with Angel.
+Faith shows up at the classroom window and she and Buffy leave to destroy another vampire nest.
+Exhilarated, the two go dancing at the Bronze, where Buffy meets up with Angel.
 He tells her that Balthazar is alive and looking for his amulet.
-When Wesley arrives she takes the amulet from him and gives it to Angel for safekeeping.
+When Wesley arrives, she takes the amulet from him and gives it to Angel for safekeeping.

-Buffy and Faith find Balthazar surrounded by his vampires, so they break into a sports equipment store to steal weapons.
+Buffy and Faith find Balthazar (an obese demon who lives in a vat of water) surrounded by his vampires, so they break into a sports equipment store to steal weapons.
 The police arrive and arrest them, but the two slayers break out of the car, causing it to crash and injure the police officers.
 The following morning, the Mayor is attacked by one of Balthazar's vampires, who is foiled by Mr. Trick.

 Balthazar demands his minions bring him the watchers, kill the slayers, and bring him his amulet.
 The enemy who crippled him is about to gain ultimate power and he refuses to let this come to pass.
 Willow presents Buffy with a protection spell and is ready to go slaying that night, but Buffy tells her that it is too dangerous and that she is going with Faith instead.
 The two run into several vampires and stake them, then Allan, the mayor's human deputy, grabs Buffy so Faith stakes him too.
 He dies before anything can be done and the slayers scatter.
 Buffy runs into Angel who tells her about Balthazar capturing Giles, while Faith returns to Allan's body.

 Balthazar questions the two watchers as to who has his amulet.
 Wesley is willing to tell him, but does not know Angel's name.
 Angel shows up with Buffy, frees Giles and a fight breaks out.
 When Balthazar captures Angel, Buffy tosses live wires into his tub of water, electrocuting him.
 With his dying breath, Balthazar warns them of his enemy.
 In his office that night, the Mayor performs a ritual that makes him unable to be killed.
 Buffy tries to talk to Faith about Allan's death, but Faith has disposed of the body and says she does not care.